About

 2019

-Steamroller Collaborations (collaborative exhibition with Vicky Tomayko), A.I.R.
+Steamroller Collaborations (duo with Vicky Tomayko), A.I.R.
 Gallery, Brooklyn, NY

-Steamroller Collaborations (collaborative exhibition with Vicky Tomayko), Bruno David Gallery, St. Louis, MO
+Steamroller Collaborations (duo with Vicky Tomayko), Bruno David Gallery, St. Louis, MO (Catalog)

 2018

-Here and Gone, Provincetown Art Association and Museum, Provincetown, MA
+Here and Gone, Survey Exhibition, Provincetown Art Association and Museum, Provincetown, MA (Catalog

 2017